taweihuangdavid/shopy/README.md

 ## Shopy

-This is a simple Web application for Online Shopping.
+This is a simple multi-page Web application for Online Shopping.

 ## Technology Stack